weyoss/redis-smq/packages/redis-smq/docs/message-storage.md

 ## Overview

 RedisSMQ stores all messages in Redis data structures, with different storage mechanisms depending on message status and configuration.
 Understanding these storage patterns is essential for efficient queue management and troubleshooting.

-## Prerequisites

-- Initialize RedisSMQ once per process before creating components:
-  - `RedisSMQ.initialize(redisConfig, cb)`, or
-  - `RedisSMQ.initializeWithConfig(redisSMQConfig, cb)`
-- Prefer creating components via RedisSMQ factory methods (e.g., `RedisSMQ.createQueueMessages()`, `RedisSMQ.createMessageManager()`).
-- When components are created via RedisSMQ factory methods, you typically do not need to shut them down individually.
-Prefer a single `RedisSMQ.shutdown(cb)` at application exit to close shared infrastructure and tracked components.

 ## Default Storage Behavior

 By default:

 - All published messages are stored in their respective queues until acknowledged, expired, or explicitly deleted.
 - Acknowledged messages are not retained in separate storage after processing.
 - Dead-lettered messages are not retained in separate storage after failing.